tmulc18/S2SCycleGAN/Tacotron_GAN/README.md

   * STEP 3.
 Run `train.py`. or `train_multi_gpus.py` if you have more than one gpu.

 ## Sample Synthesis
-  * Run `eval.py` to get samples.
+  * Run `eval_gan.py` to get samples.

 ### Acknowledgements
-I would like to show my respect to Ryan, the author of most of the tacotron code.
+I would like to show my respect to Ryan, the author of almost all the tacotron code.